 29 CFR 1926.251 – Rigging Equipment for Material Handling: This standard covers the use of rigging equipment, such as slings and shackles, in material handling operations with cranes.
 It includes requirements for inspection, maintenance, and safe usage to prevent accidents during lifting operations.

-Creating a Crane Inspection Checklist
+Overhead Crane and Hoist Inspection Checklist

 Using a comprehensive crane inspection checklist is essential for maintaining safety and compliance with OSHA regulations.
 It helps ensure that all critical components of the crane are regularly examined, which helps prevent accidents and equipment failures.